Legends of America on the road in the Salt Flats of West Texas.

 Group your outfits

-If you’re going for short-haul trips, getting your daily fit planned out in advance may save you more time, space, and energy than you think.
+If you’re going on short-haul trips, planning your daily fitness in advance may save you more time, space, and energy than you think.

 What I do even before the trip is to go through my closet and build an entire fit for each day of my trip and take a picture of myself in the mirror (yes, including the shoes!).
-I place these pictures into the notes app and label them as Monday, Tuesday, Wednesday, etc. so I don’t have to rummage through the mass of my clothes looking for what to wear and risk getting my other clothes wrinkly and dirty.
+I place these pictures in the notes app and label them Monday, Tuesday, Wednesday, etc., so I don’t have to rummage through the mass of my clothes looking for what to wear and risk getting the rest of my clothes wrinkly and dirty.

-Another tip you can do is to group your clothes by set, which means you fold your shirt, pants, jacket, and socks together so you can pick the whole set up in one swoop to get changed rather than take your whole luggage out.
+Another tip you can try is to group your clothes by set, meaning you fold your shirt, pants, jacket, and socks together so you can pick up the whole set in one swoop to get changed rather than take your whole luggage out.

 Unpack immediately